 Simulations of positive streamers in air in different electric fields: Steady motion of solitary streamer heads and the stability field

 We simulate and characterize positive streamers in ambient air in homogeneous background electric fields from 4.5 to 26 kV/cm in a 4 cm gap.
 They can accelerate or decelerate depending on the background electric field.
 Many experiments have shown that a streamer keeps propagating in a stable manner in the so-called stability field of 4.5 to 5 kV/cm.
 Our fluid streamer simulations in STP air show that: (1) In a homogeneous field larger than 4.675 kV/cm, a single streamer accelerates, and in a lower field, it decelerates and eventually stagnates with a small radius and very high field enhancement.
 (2) In a field of 4.675 kV/cm, the streamer head propagates with an approximately constant velocity of 6.7 x 104 m/s and an optical radius of 55 μm over distances of several centimeters as a stable coherent structure.
 These values for the radius and velocity agree well with measurements of so-called minimal streamers.
-(3) Behind the uniformly translating streamer head, the channel conductivity decreases due to electron attachment, and the electric field returns to its background value about 1 cm behind the head.
+(3) Behind the uniformly translating streamer head, the channel conductivity decreases due to electron attachment and recombination, and the electric field returns to its background value about 1 cm behind the head.
 The propagation behavior of the solitary streamer agrees with the original definition of the stability field, which is the homogeneous field in which a streamer can propagate with a constant speed and shape.

 Francisco, H.L, Teunissen, H.J, Bagheri, B, & Ebert, U. (2021).
 Simulations of positive streamers in air in different electric fields: Steady motion of solitary streamer heads and the stability field.
 Plasma Sources Science and Technology.